kendrickjdaniel/rag-with-openai-recipes/README.md

 # RAG with OpenAI: Turning a Cookbook into a Searchable AI Knowledge System

-This repo contains my final notebook from a RAG (Retrieval-Augmented Generation) course, where I built an end-to-end pipeline that takes a scanned cookbook PDF and turns it into a **semantically searchable recipe knowledge base**.
+This repo contains my final notebook from a RAG (Retrieval-Augmented Generation) course, where I built an end-to-end pipeline that takes a scanned cookbook PDF and turns it into a semantically searchable recipe knowledge base.

-I used this project to deepen my skills as an **AI Solutions Engineer**: connecting unstructured data, embeddings, vector search, and LLMs into a working system.
+I used this project to deepen my skills as an AI Solutions Engineer: connecting unstructured data, embeddings, vector search, and LLMs into a working system.

 ---